davidjnevin/sphinx-md-setup/README.md

 Create "_source" folder in "source".

-Should be goog to go.
+Should be good to go.